xmos/lib_i2s/lib_i2s/doc/rst/i2s.rst

 ..................

 The send/receive callbacks of |i2s| callbacks occur in a pre-determined order.
-The seqeunce consists of receipt of all even channel, sending of all even channels, receipt of all odd channels and then sending of all odd channels.
+The sequence consists of receipt of all even channel, sending of all even channels, receipt of all odd channels and then sending of all odd channels.